 John Romita, along with Spider-Man co-creator Steve Ditko, is considered one of the two most important artists to ever work on Spider-Man, the #1 Marvel character now for over five decades.
 Romita famously took over the Amazing Spider-Man title with 1966's issue #39, providing Spider-Man and Peter Parker with a fresh, more optimistic look that vaulted the character to a new level of popularity, assuring that Spidey would become arguably the biggest character in the history of the industry.
 Amazing Spider-Man is by far the most collected title in the hobby and Romita is a big part of the reason for that.
 By the early 70s, Romita was promoted to be Marvel's Art Director.
 Romita continued to contribute his own art to the company for decades, working mainly on covers and special projects.
 Romita was inducted into the Will Eisner Award Hall of Fame in 2002.
 Romita, who is now 90 years young, is retired from Marvel.
 His son, John Romita Jr., followed in his footsteps and has been one of the most popular artists in the industry for more than 40 years

 We couldn't have a gallery of original art without the master of the Marvel Method, Steve Ditko!
 Here we have after the epic "Born Again" storyline, where Steve Ditko stepped in to provide the art for a total of only three issues of the Man Without Fear, this page being one of only a few pages ever surfacing in the marketplace from the Ditko issues making it extremely rare!
-Here, Ditko renders the breakdowns on a page featuring the villain Mr. Hyde, the cover title story "The Return of Daredevil's Deadliest Foe Mr. Hyde!"
+Here, Ditko renders the breakdowns on a page featuring the villain Mr. Hyde, the cover title story "A Safe Place" featuring "The Return of Daredevil's Deadliest Foe Mr. Hyde!"
 Ditko's almost ballet-style fight choreography makes this page a true treat, as the page's action and energy slides around and down the page with big, bold panels full of crisp, clean, lines rendered in ink over graphite on Bristol board with an image area of 10 x 15 finished by Danny Bulanadi.
 Any "Marvel Method" Ditko original art piece is a centerpiece to any collection.
 Slight toning, production trimmed top edge, stripped-in Panel 7 held by tape on the back, with light creasing and handling wear.
 Art is In Excellent condition.

 We’ll lead this description off by The Bleeding Cool News publication who covered this piece very well in which this page was the featured cover image for the article.